-The intervention carries the title 'cottage industry'.
+148. The intervention carries the title 'cottage industry'.
 Only two cursory attempts were found in the major documents of the project to define the term62.
-Looking at project activities and their effects, it appears that employment is the key objective, whether it is selfemployment, engagement in family-operated enterprises, employment in micro- or smallscale industries, or work as a member of a processing association/group.
-These different roads to making a living seem to require different knowledge and skills which have not been studied and catered for thoroughly.
+Looking at project activities and their effects, it appears that employment is the key objective, whether it is self-employment, engagement in family-operated enterprises, employment in micro- or small-scale industries, or work as a member of a processing association/group.
+These different roads to making a living seem to require different knowledge and skills which do not have been studied and catered for thoroughly until now.
 Increasing the employment capacity of MSSEs would certainly be an alternative or rather a parallel effort worth trying.

-Table 7 provides an overview of the project performance by category of output using the indicators of relevance, effectiveness, efficiency, impact and sustainability, measured qualitatively on the basis of the following scale: high, substantial, modest, limited, likely and unlikely.
+149. Table 7 provides an overview of the project performance by category of output using the indicators of relevance, effectiveness, efficiency, impact and sustainability, measured qualitatively on the basis of the following scale: high, substantial, modest, limited, likely and unlikely